smillims/kottans-frontend/README.md

 ---
 ---

-***IN CONCLUSION***: Against, everything from this course I have learn before, so now it was repeated and practiced all my knowledges.
+***IN CONCLUSION***: Once again, I knew everything from these courses before, so now it was just  practice of all my knowledges

 ---
 ---